 - Wrap the provider in support from care teams and other organizational resources

-1. Transfer risk at an appropriate speed for providers
+1. Transfer risk adjustment at an appropriate speed for healthcare providers

 Blue Cross Blue Shield of North Carolina (BCBSNC) was faced with rising health spending and an affordability crisis for consumers.
 To deliver healthcare with greater affordability, higher quality, and an exceptional experience, said Heiser, they started moving rapidly toward value-based contracting.
 BCBSNC launched a primary care-focused shared savings model with two-sided risk and worked to build a network of accountable care organizations within the state.

 BCBSNC needed to ensure that providers could move with them through this transition, stressed Heiser.
 They offered a menu of options to help provider groups navigate the financial transition and take on risk at an appropriate speed.

 AMITA Health offers similar flexibility across its clinically integrated network of 4400 employed and independent providers.
 Their ACO/CIN enters and manages risk-based contracts with payers, but providers can choose the degree to which they participate and the intensity of the risk they take on.

 Kuzma spoke about Privia Health’s work in identifying and mitigating potential pitfalls for providers as they transition to a shared savings model.
 He stressed the importance of grounding payment models in a patient-first focus, aligning those compensation models with the values and practices of participating physicians.

 Dr. Hansen agreed, urging attendees to make physicians responsible for the aspects of a risk-bearing contract that they could control or influence.
 “Make a distinction between performance risk and actuarial risk,” he said.
 “The providers should assume the former, but not the latter.

 He also stressed the importance of paying out incentives quickly.